Agustina01769867/Agustina01769867/README.md

 - 👋 Hi, I’m Agustin.
-- 👀 I’m a sophomore high school student at PrepaTec.
+- 👀 I’m a senior high school student at PrepaTec.
 - 🌱 I’m currently learning cs50 by Harvard at edX.
 - 💞️ I’m looking forward to being a great engineer at MIT.
+Update: I still look forward to being an engineer, but now Im more inclined to be a physicist at Caltech.
 - 📫 I'm more than open to any collaboration, and/or aditional help you could proportionate me.
 You can reach me out at: agustin.melian.su@gmail.com

 <!---